mmomtchev/magickwand.js/README.md

 The `Image.display()` function works and it is an excellent debugging tool.
 On macOS, it requires X11.

 There are no TypeScript bindings at the moment - the sheer size and complexity of the ImageMagick library renders any port prohibitive unless it is fully automated.
-TypeScript support for SWIG is planned at some later moment.
+TypeScript support for SWIG is already been worked on.

 ### Rebuilding from npm with the built-in ImageMagick library